NetiSade/Personal-Expenses/README.md

 # Expenses Management Application for iOS and Android

-## Second project from flutter course
+## Second project from Flutter course